vijaygirish2001/CTC_problems/README.md

 # Interview preparation

-Problems and python solutions from Cracking the Coding Interview in Python 3 Problems from GeekforGeeks : Amazon and Google specific
+Problems and python solutions from Cracking the Coding Interview in Python 3 and, Problems from GeekforGeeks : Amazon and Google specific